-Over the next 20 years, our population in Waterloo Region will rise by nearly 200,000 people, from about 500,000 to over 700,000.
-That’s an average of 10,000 new people each year who will need homes and jobs in our Region, and who will bring new cars to our streets.
+Over the next 30 years, our population in Waterloo Region will rise by nearly 300,000 people, from about 600,000 to over 900,000.
+That’s an average of 10,000 new people each year who will need homes and jobs in our Region, not to mention streets, schools, buses, parks, emergency services, and more.

 This is what we call Smart Growth – a more sustainable way of growth and development that encourages walkable, friendly communities, better public transit and transportation options, and helps to ensure our natural areas and prime farmlands are protected for future generations.

 We must take steps to ensure Smart Growth, protect our greenspace, and ensure the highest possible quality of life for everyone in our communities in the future.
-Thankfully, The Region of Waterloo is not taking this sitting down, and are appealing the decision to the Divisional Court, with the support of the Government of Ontario.
+Thankfully, The Region of Waterloo is working hard on the update and there will be many opportunities to provide feedback in the months ahead.

 We need your help.